shubhampatil1602/namaste-react/README.md

 # Namaste React 😄

+- One of the reason for react is fast is it uses virtual dom, diff algo., reconciliation.

 - package.json is a configuration for npm.

 - npm is a package manager.
 Collection of packages.